15 players Arsenal have taken on trial – and how they fared

 However, Bramall surprised everyone by impressing enough to win himself a permanent deal, joining for a reported £40,000 from Hednesford Town.

-The full-back spent part of the 2017-18 season on loan at Birmingham City, playing a handful of Championship games, but left Arsenal this summer after failing to progress to the first team in N7.
+The full-back spent part of the 2017-18 season on loan at Birmingham City, playing a handful of Championship games, but left Arsenal in 2019 after failing to progress to the first team in N7.

 Algeria international Bensebaini played both legs of Rennes’ Europa League defeat against Arsenal in 2019 but could easily have found himself in the other team.